ProfessionalWiki/AutomatedValues/README.md

 ### Supported Entity Criteria

-At the moment it is only possible to check equality of statement main values, and only for Properties of type String or EntityId.
+Currently, it is only possible to check equality of statement main values, and only for Properties of type String or EntityId.

 A Rule can contain multiple Entity Criteria, in which case they all need to match for the Rule to be applied.
 A Rule can also contain no Entity Criteria, in which case it will be applied to all Entities.